jacopok/jacopok.github.io/_pages/projects.md

 #### Will get to

+This is a list of tasks that I plan to get to in a timescale of a couple of months.

 1. DMing a DnD campaign based on [Frozen Sick](https://www.dndbeyond.com/sources/wa/frozen-sick#FrozenSick) with Padova people
-This is a list of tasks that I plan to get to in a timescale of a couple of months.
+1. Starting a [GSSI D&D campaign](DnD) in the West Marches style
 1. Helping out with some O4 [Virgo](Virgo) chores
     1. Getting the review of TEOBResumS-DALI within the NWI started
 1. Making a study about how Fisher matrix sky localization compares to BAYESTAR localization (for full signals and pre-alerts)